 – In junior high and high school in Japan, almost every student joins a after-school club or team.

-– 夏休み (summer vacation), which my daughters are currently on, is about five weeks long in Japan.
+– 夏休み (summer vacation) is about five weeks long in Japan.
 It was about twice as long in America, if I remember correctly.